 Follow on Twitter

-William Buckner is a student at UC Davis studying evolutionary anthropology.
+William Buckner is an evolutionary anthropology student at UC Davis.
 He blogs at Traditions of Conflict and on his newsletter.

 Why we duel